 2 – Poupie

 She released her first album in 2021 named “Enfant roi” (=king kid).
 She puts a lot of creative effort into her different video clips.
 She is definitely a pop artist but some of the instrumentals used are dub melodies.
 She is a person full of energy singing most of the time in French but sometimes in English or in Spanish.
 For her, music was always a way to express herself, allowing her to “go in all directions while remaining organized”.
-Here is probably my favorite music from Poupie.
+Here is probably my favorite song from Poupie (best French songs of 2021).

 Thelma et Louise – Poupie (2021)